alexbsec/alexbsec.github.io/_posts/2023-12-04-bash-system-1-root-me.md

 In this CTF, we learned a bit more about system misconfigurations and misuse of C functions.
 We started by understanding the core concepts used by the challenge script, then we tackled the problem by understanding how we could exploit it.

-After understanding what the CTF was revolving about, we needed to create an attack vector.
-In our case, that was possible because we had write permissions in the `/tmp` directory and access to change the $PATH variable to our own gains.
-Combining the misconfigurations with a little out-of-the-box thinking, we were able to craft a malicious `ls` command that mimicked the `cat` command - the one we wanted to use.
+After grasping the nature of the CTF, we needed to create an attack vector.
+In our case, this was possible because we had write permissions in the `/tmp` directory and access to change the $PATH variable to our own gains.
+By combining these misconfigurations with a little out-of-the-box thinking, we crafted a malicious `ls` command that mimicked the `cat` command - the one we wanted to use.

-It is always good practice to understand what is happening before jumping into testing.
-This kind of approach makes things easier, as well as making the solution clearer most of the times.
+It's always good practice to understand what's happening before jumping into testing.
+This approach makes things easier and often clarifies the solution.

 Thanks for sticking 'til the end.
 I hope you learned something new today!
 And remember, always do your **research!**